-- Preserve and increase the presence of Native species to promote biodiversity and water conservation. - Preserve and enhance our tree canopy on the Coral Gables campus and extend this plan to other UM campuses in the future.
-The Miller School of Medicine is looking at applying to the Tree Campus Healthcare. - Use our landscaping design strategy as a way to reduce our carbon footprint, selecting trees that sequester more carbon per square foot and provide shading that will have an impact on the cooling needs of our buildings.
+- Preserve and increase the presence of Native species to promote biodiversity and water conservation. - Preserve and enhance our tree canopy on the Coral Gables campus and extend this plan to other UM campuses in the future. - Use our landscaping design strategy as a way to reduce our carbon footprint, selecting trees that sequester more carbon per square foot and provide shading that will have an impact on the cooling needs of our buildings.
 This has been the case in all new constructions that are at least LEED Silver.
-The new Lakeside Village residences reached LEED Gold and included native landscaping as well as Green Roofs (a first for student residences in the region). - The Frost Institute of Chemistry and Molecular Science will be LEED Gold certified.
-To reach that certification and stay in accordance with our Tree Care Plan, 44 trees were relocated to create the new bosque area in front of the Merrick Building. - Allow for storm water retention berms, and bio swales when possible: this was the case in the design of the new Lakeside Village residence that translated in Rain gardens allowing for better management of storm water and water quality.
+The Lakeside Village residences reached LEED Gold and included native landscaping as well as Green Roofs (a first for student residences in the region). - Allow for storm water retention berms, and bio swales when possible: this was the case in the design of the new Lakeside Village residence that translated in Rain gardens allowing for better management of storm water and water quality.
 This guideline is part of our water management plan and is intended to also reduce the accumulation of nutrients and pollutants in the runoff to our canals that in turn affect the environmental health of our coastal line. - Creation of a Cypress Pond next to the Student Services Building.
-A cypress pond ecosystem was planted to address a constant flooding problem the building had in one of its green paths. - Mapping of our Tree inventory, starting with the Arboretum in collaboration with the Geography Dpt and the Computer Science Dpt.
-A grad student team delivered an app that is being developed semester after semester to track maintenance and serve as pre and post hurricane canopy inventory cloud based map.
-This map will be delivered in May 2023. - An ongoing research project (ECS 301 on multiple semesters) involves the study of nutrient cycling in live oak (Quercus virginiana) using stable isotopes.
-In particular: 1) potential nitrogen sources signals in N isotopes; 2) nitrogen withdrawal from leaves pre-drop; 3) effects of 1 & 2 on use of oak leaves for mulch and compost; - The Native Habitat Biome located in front of the Arboretum got all its invasive removed, especially the vines that represent such a threat to our local ecosystems.
-A yearly maintenance is necessary to keep it healthy. - Increase the number of learning service projects at the JC Gifford Arboretum. - Development of the Sustainability Garden, adjacent to the JC Gifford Arboretum with Dr. Weisskoff.
-And the student group CommUnity Garden Club.
+A cypress pond ecosystem was planted to address a constant flooding problem the building had in one of its green paths. - Mapping of our Tree inventory has been a project managed by our Data Science Department and our GIS department with the help of interns from the Office of Sustainability.
+This map will be delivered in May.
+2025. - An ongoing research project (ECS 301 on multiple semesters) involves the study of nutrient cycling in live oak (Quercus virginiana) using stable isotopes.
+In particular: 1) potential nitrogen sources signals in N isotopes; 2) nitrogen withdrawal from leaves pre-drop; 3) effects of 1 & 2 on use of oak leaves for mulch and compost; the International Studies Department, the Writing Studies department and various other academic entities are using the landscape as living lab. - The Native Habitat Biome located in front of the Arboretum got yearly maintenance (especially against invasives that represent such a threat to our local ecosystems). - Increase the number of learning service projects at the JC Gifford Arboretum. - Development of the Sustainability Garden, adjacent to the JC Gifford Arboretum with Dr. Weisskoff, and the student group CommUnity Garden Club.
 Creation of a composting site to help soil amendment in the garden.
-The Garden has grown and will receive the help of the Fruit and Spice Park to add some fruit trees at its boundary. - Reach out to the community to bring awareness about the necessity of increasing our canopy, especially in disenfranchised areas of our county.

-- Integrate new items in our Tree care plan on a yearly basis: for 2020, welcome our new Gifford Arboretum Director and Professor of Biology, Kenneth Feeley.
+Opening the garden to staff plots, and to Nursing classes. - Reach out to the community to bring awareness about the necessity of increasing our canopy, especially in disenfranchised areas of our county. - Integrate new items in our Tree care plan on a yearly basis: our new Gifford Arboretum Director and Professor of Biology, Kenneth Feeley.
 Inauguration in 2020 of the College of Arts and Science new Green House located in front of the Arboretum (PDF).
-Use that new facility to help grow new seedlings for transplants in the Arboretum and in the Garden. - The Student Government ECO Agency partnered with Fairchild Botanical Tropical Garden to create a "Connect to Protect" pollinator native ecosystem in front of our Campos Sano historical building - New butterfly garden with Lignum Vitae planted near the Wellness Center by our Grounds Management crew will serve as an example of future potential alternative to turf on campus. - Planting of 30 red mangrove seedlings during Earth Day with Professor of Art Xavier Cortada, and the ECO Agency along the MH.
-Business School canal.
-Since many seedling were washed away, new planting will be scheduled this year - Host an annual Arbor Day event on the Coral Gables campus. - The Medical Campus have planted 2 more butterfly gardens in the past year.
-A food forest garden was planted in 2021.
-New shrubs and raised beds are planned to be planted in 2023.
+Use that new facility to help grow new seedlings for transplants in the Arboretum and in the Garden. - The Student Government ECO Agency partnered with Fairchild Botanical Tropical Garden to create a "Connect to Protect" pollinator native ecosystem in front of our Campos Sano historical building.
+ECO is working on a second site for 2024.